Cow Drawing 101: A 5-Step Guide For Beginners [Video + Images]

 How cute is that?!

-Whether you’re sketching a solo cow or a group of cow friends, we put together a guide to show you how to draw this friendly animal in five easy steps.
+Whether you’re sketching a solo cow or a group of cow friends, we put together a guide to show you how to draw this friendly animal in five easy steps:

-In this guide, we’ll show you the steps to easy and quick cow drawing, so even if you’re a beginner, you’ll be able to easily follow this five-step tutorial!
+Even if you’re a beginner, you’ll be able to easily follow this five-step tutorial!

 The Tools You Need For Simple Cow Drawing